nocobase/nocobase/docs/en-US/development/your-fisrt-plugin.md

 yarn nocobase tar plugins/@my-project/plugin-hello
 ```

-The default save path for the plugin tar is `storage/tar/@my-project/plugin-hello.tar.gz`
+The default saved path for the plugin tar is `storage/tar/@my-project/plugin-hello.tar.gz`

 ## Upload to other NocoBase applications